qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 **Using the GRASS shell**

-The GRASS plugin in |qg| is designed for users who are new to GRASS and not familiar with all the modules and options.
+The GRASS plugin in QGIS is designed for users who are new to GRASS and not familiar with all the modules and options.
 As such, some modules in the Toolbox do not show all the options available, and some modules do not appear at all.
 The GRASS shell (or console) gives the user access to those additional GRASS